-MAKE SOUP: Heat broth in the same pot to medium high until broth comes to boil.
+MAKE SOUP: Heat broth in the same pot to medium-high heat until broth comes to boil.
 Add broccoli and other vegetables.
-Lower heat to Medium and cook for 3 minutes until tender.
+Lower heat to Medium heat and cook for 3 minutes until tender.
 Add fresh baby spinach and shrimp if using and cook for 3 minutes until shrimp just become opaque..
-Add chicken (if using), and cooked wontons.
+Add chicken (if using), and cooked prepared wontons.

 SEASON AND SERVE: Add additional herbs and seasonings to taste such as: splash of soy sauce, a 1/2 teaspoon of sesame oil; fresh chopped basil or cilantro, a squeeze of lime, 1-2 tsp grated fresh ginger, a few drops of hot sauce or some chili pepper flakes.
-Garnish with bean sprouts and chopped green onion if desired.
-Serve immediately right from the pot.
+Garnish with bean sprouts, a drizzle of chili oil and chopped green onion if desired.
+Ladle into serving bowls and serve immediately right from the pot.

 - Make Ahead: I prefer the vegetable wonton soup fresh but it's also delicious as leftovers the next day.
-Store in a covered container in the fridge.
+Store in an airtight container in the fridge.